 DWR strives to help Californians of all ages learn about water, including where it comes from, how we use it, and how to conserve it.
-We provide a variety of resources to K-12 teachers and other educators - including parents - to encourage water education in and out of the classroom.
+We provide a variety of resources to K-12 teachers, parents, scout leaders, and other non-formal educators, to encourage water education in and out of the classroom.

 Our free supplementary materials can be used to help develop lessons about California’s diverse water resources.
-We are in the process of updating our materials to better support the Common Core and Next Generation Science Standards and distance learning needs.
+We are in the process of updating our materials to better support the state standards and align with contemporary teaching approaches.
 Please check back to see what we have added.

-Additional water education resources including real-time data, online games, and local agency programs are available through the links below.
+The links below provide access to water education resources including real-time data, online games, and local agency programs.

 Additional environmental literacy resources from local, state, and federal agencies can be found on the California Environmental Education Interagency Network (CEEIN) website.

 Learn about the water cycle, water treatment, aquatic ecosystems, and more through live-programs, virtual tours, and easy-to-follow at-home projects specifically developed to support teachers and families during COVID-19 distance learning.

 Join DWR scientists as they discuss California water resources and the research that they are working on.
 Register to attend weekly programs and ask questions of the scientists on Zoom or view on our YouTube Channel at any time.

 Visit sites along the State Water Project without leaving home.
 The SWP virtual reality tour is available at the Apple App store or the Google Play Store.
 VR goggles required for optimal viewing.
 The tour can also be viewed without VR goggles on YouTube as a narrated 360-degree fly through in English, Spanish, and Mandarin Chinese.

 Use DWR videos to create interactive lessons or assign existing DWR-created lessons.
 New video lessons added weekly.